The War of the Worlds (2005)

 ---|---|---|

-Tripods | ❌ No | The Martians’ machines are not tripods but generic alien spacecraft. |
+Tripods | ❌ No | The Martians’ machines are not tripods but rather look like giant stinkbugs.
+Nasty. |

 Martians Destroyed by Microorganisms | ❌ No | The Martians are defeated by human intervention via a rabies vaccine, diverging from the original. |

-Historical Setting | ❌ No | The setting is updated to modern America with little resemblance to the original era. |
+Appropriate Era & Setting | ❌ No | The setting is updated to modern America with little meaningful cultural, thematic, or historical parallel to Wells’ Victorian England. |

 Societal Collapse | ⚠️ Sort of | Some scenes attempt to show societal breakdown, but the low budget limits its impact. |

-No Human Victory | ❌ No | Humanity directly intervenes by infecting the Martians, altering the original theme. |
+No Human Victory | ❌ No | Humanity defeats the Martians directly by injection with the rabies vaccine, altering the original message. |

 Atmosphere of Horror and Helplessness | ⚠️ Sort of | While there is an attempt to show horror, the poor effects and acting undermine it. |

-Thunder Child (Naval Resistance) | ❌ No | No equivalent of the Thunder Child or military resistance is depicted. |
+The Thunder Child (Naval Resistance) | ❌ No | No equivalent scene or military stand is included. |

 Observations and Analysis